SilviaAmAm/trainingNN/dataSets/Readme.md

 This directory contains datasets that have been generated from the electronic structure calculations.
+It is divided in directories depending on the level of theory at which the data has been calculated.

+## XYQ

+### X_pbe.csv, Y_pbe.csv, Q_pbe.csv
+The configurations, the energies (in Ha) and the partial charges calculated at the unrestricted PBE level with basis set STO-3G.

+### X_b3lyp.csv, Y_b3lyp.csv, Q_b3lyp.csv
+The configurations, the energies (in Ha) and the partial charges calculated at the unrestricted B3LYP level with basis set avtz.

+### X_cc.csv, Y_cc.csv, Q_cc.csv
+The configurations, the energies (in Ha) and the partial charges calculated at the unrestricted CCSD(T) level with basis set avtz/mp2fit.

+## PBE_B3LYP

 ### hackathonData.csv